 And then there was light …

 I always liked the cornering light feature on my previous two cars, particularly when negotiating the steep drop at the end of our driveway after dark.
+It’s not a Mustang option, but my 2014 V6 Pony Edition has (had) amber corner markers in the right place on the bumper.

-So, I started shopping for clear aftermarket lenses, and found lots of them for my model.
-So many, in fact, that I was amazed to learn that nobody was touting their utility as cornering lights.
+So, I started shopping for clear aftermarket lenses.
+I found lots of them for my model — so many, in fact, I was amazed nobody was touting them for cornering lights.
+Hm.
+Maybe for good reason, but I had to find out.

 After all that, I would have been disappointed if it didn’t work, but it did – kind of.